zoomomou/portfolio/Part2.md

 ## User Research & Interviews

-What I hope to get from the interview:
+##### What I hope to get from the interview:
-*

-##### Interview Questions
+##### Foreword

-1. What story do you think this is about?
-2. How do you feel about the story, is it convincing?
-3. Did you find anything surprising or confusing?
-4. What worked, what didn’t work?
-What are the things you might do differently?
-5. Is there anything else that is missing that you would like to see?
-6. How does the overall design look to you?
-7. How would you improve the data visualization design?
-Do they seem to explain the data well?
-8. Do you think beginning drivers would benefit from this story, why?
-9. What are some other suggestions you might give?
+The target audience of this story is new drivers, and I aim to help them identify the most important factors for safe driving.
+My interviewees vary from male to female, age 20s to 30s, and new drivers to skilled drivers

 ##### Interview Script